rfshelley/Documentation/smartapp-developers-guide/state.rst

 .. _state_potential_race_conditions:

-State and Potential Race Conditions
+State and potential race conditions
 -----------------------------------

 Since ``state`` is initialized from persistent storage when a SmartApp executes, and is written to storage only when the application is done executing, there is the possibility that another execution *could* happen within that time window, and cause the values stored in ``state`` to appear inconsistent.